-Reader in Conservation Science, Dr Matthew Struebig’s, research team will characterise the environmental and social conditions associated with biodiversity loss in Indonesia, and uncover why forests are being emptied of wildlife, despite our best conservation efforts.
+Reader in Conservation Science, Dr Matthew Struebig, and his research team will characterise the environmental and social conditions associated with biodiversity loss in Indonesia, and uncover why forests are being emptied of wildlife, despite our best conservation efforts.

 The unrelenting decline of wildlife due to human activity is a global conservation concern, but is particularly pervasive in tropical forests, even in intact and protected areas.
 Dr Struebig’s research group will confront this ‘defaunation’ issue using 25 years of data to build the most comprehensive picture of mammal and bird population change in Indonesia to date.
 Utilising cutting-edge spatial analyses, his team will reconstruct forest cover-history across this renowned biodiversity hotspot and profile changes in socioeconomic conditions across 40,000 villages.
 Combined, this data will unveil the socio-ecological conditions driving current defaunation and, crucially, help predict which forests could be emptied of wildlife next.